atrocore/atrocore/docs/01.atrocore/03.administration/12.attribute-management/04.classifications/index.md

 ![Duplicating Classification](./_assets/duplicate-classification.png){.medium}

 !!
-By default, it is not possible to remove a Classification if it is used in records.
+It is not possible to remove a Classification if it is used in records.

 ## Managing Classification Attributes